thenexthub/Codira/docs/archive/Resilience.rst

 (This is just a sketch and deserves its own design document.)

-Swift will have an integrated build system.
+Codira will have an integrated build system.
 This serves several purposes:

 * it creates a "single source of truth" about the project that can be shared between tools,